Timeline of the Yemeni revolution (January – 2 June 2011): 30 March

 Hundreds of thousands of people took to the streets to protest against Saleh, and accused him of being responsible for the weapon factory explosion.
 Protesters threatened to storm the presidential palace this Friday if Saleh does not leave.
-Protesters call for a million man march in Sana'a on Friday, now dubbed "Day of Liberation".
+Protesters call for a million man march in Sanaa on Friday, now dubbed "Day of Liberation".

-A coalition of opposition groups issued a statement saying they would not leave the square near Sana'a University until Saleh and his allies are removed from power.
+A coalition of opposition groups issued a statement saying they would not leave the square near Sanaa University until Saleh and his allies are removed from power.
 It called for a temporary presidential council of five experienced individuals of integrity who would run the country for six months, through an appointed technocrat that would form a caretaker government.
 It also called for the trial of corrupt officials, return of "stolen public and private property", release of political detainees, dissolving the state apparatus and the closing the information ministry – steps similar to those taken in Tunisia and Egypt.
 They also called for dialogue over the complaints of northern Shias and southerners who wish to secede.

 31 March

-Hundreds of thousands of anti-government demonstrators again turned out in 'Change Square' in Sana'a.
+Hundreds of thousands of anti-government demonstrators again turned out in 'Change Square' in Sanaa.
 Meanwhile, tribe members opposed to the president attacked electricity installations in the Ma'rib Governorate, setting off power outages in parts of the capital, as well as in Aden and Hudaydah.

 April

 1 April – "Friday of Enough"/"Friday of Brotherhood"

 Anti-Saleh protesters named the day a "Friday of enough", while loyalists branded it a "Friday of brotherhood".
-Thousands of pro-democracy protesters converged on Change Square in Sana'a, with some of them setting up tents and hanging posters of young men recently killed in demonstrations.
-The opposition movement told Al Jazeera that they had hundreds of thousands of people, in over fifteen provinces in Yemen, including tens of thousands in Sana'a, the largest turnout seen there so far.
+Thousands of pro-democracy protesters converged on Change Square in Sanaa, with some of them setting up tents and hanging posters of young men recently killed in demonstrations.
+The opposition movement told Al Jazeera that they had hundreds of thousands of people, in over fifteen provinces in Yemen, including tens of thousands in Sanaa, the largest turnout seen there so far.
 Meanwhile, state television showed thousands of people near the presidential palace, displaying support for the country's leader.
 Saleh addressed the crowd, pledging to "sacrifice" himself for the people.

 2 April

-In Sana'a, Saleh thanked thousands of supporters gathered near the presidential palace for backing the constitution.
+In Sanaa, Saleh thanked thousands of supporters gathered near the presidential palace for backing the constitution.
 In the Aden Governorate, thousands of protesters clashed with anti-riot police backed by tanks.
 Protesters called for a general strike and residents responded by skipping work, resulting in a shut down of public transport while many closed shops.
 In Hudaydah, seven protesters were wounded by riot police, as they used batons and tear gas to disperse them.

 The opposition also proposed a transition plan that mandated the country's president to hand power to his vice-president Abd al-Rab Mansur al-Hadi.
 Part of his interim duties would have been to reorganise the country's security apparatus and the Republican Guard, currently controlled by Saleh's family.